iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * SVT_NO_DEVTOOLS
   * If defined, do not open the electron dev tools on startup
 * SVT_LOG_LEVEL
   * If defined, the minimum logging level will be set to this value.
-Log messages are output to the terminal from which SimpleViewTest was run.
+Log messages are output to the terminal from which display-test-app was run.
 Example log levels include "debug", "error", "warning", etc - see Logger.ParseLogLevel() for the complete list.